 Starting in 2012 Gilliland began driving #38 for FRM full time.
 Gilliland’s biggest moments in the car so far have been winning the pole for the 2014 July Daytona Race and pushing teammate David Reagan to victory in the 2013 Spring Talladega race for a Front Row Motorsports 1-2 finish .
 Gilliland has started 243 races in #38.
 After not scoring any top-10 finishes in 2015, Gilliland was released from the team in favor of Landon Cassill.
 In 2016 Gilliland attempted all 4 restrictor plate races with Front Row driving the unchartered #35, qualifying for 2.

 - In 2016 Landon Cassill took the reigns of the #38 car for Front Row.
 Cassill had his best performance of the season in the Food City 500, where he led 20 laps on a contrary fuel strategy to a 22nd-place finish.
-Cassill will return to FRM in 2017, though he will drive #34 as David Ragan will return to the team in #38.
+Cassill returned to FRM in 2017, though he drove #34 as David Ragan returned to the team in #38.
 Cassill has a total of 36 starts in #38.